LemmenAid/surf-spot-finder/README.md

 ### Project Deployment

-I have taken this part from the README of https://github.com/lucia2007/towers-of-hanoi/ <br>
+_I have used the README of https://github.com/lucia2007/towers-of-hanoi/ to write this part of the deployment section._<br>

 The application was deployed to Heroku.
 In order to deploy, the following steps were taken:

 1. If you have an account, login to Heroku.
 Otherwise create a new account.
-2. Once signed in, click the button "New" in the top right corner, below the header and choose "Create new app".
+2. Once signed in, click the "New" button in the top right corner, below the header and choose "Create new app".
 3. Choose a unique name for the application and select your region.
 When done, click "Create app".
 4. This brings you to the "Deploy" tab.
 From here, click the "Settings" tab and scroll down to the "Config Vars" section and click on "Reveal Config Vars".

-In the KEY input field, enter "PORT" and in the VALUE input field, enter "8000".
+- In the KEY input field, enter "PORT" and in the VALUE input field, enter "8000".
 After that, click the "Add" button on the right.

+- In KEY enter "CREDS", in VALUE, paste in the text content of your CREDS.json file.

-5. Afterwards, scroll down to the "Buildpacks" section of the settings page and click the button "Add buildpack".
+5. In the Settings tab, in the Buildpack section, click the button "Add Buildpack".
 6. First add "Python" package and then "node.js".
-7. If you exchanged the order of the packages, just drag the Python package above.
+7. If you exchanged the order of the packages: the Python buildpack must be above the NodeJS buildpack.
+You can drag the Python buildback to the top.
-8. Scroll back to the top of the page and choose the "Deploy" tab.
-Then choose "GitHub" as Deployment method.
+8. Scroll back to the top of the page and go to the "Deploy" tab.
+Choose "GitHub" as your Deployment method.
-9. Go to "Connect to GiHub" section, search for the repository and then click "Connect".
+9. Go to "Connect to GiHub" section, search for the repository name and click "Connect".
 10. In the "Automatic Deploys" section, choose your preferred method for deployment.
-At first, I used the manual deployment option, and later I changed it to automatic deploys.
-Afterwards, click "Deploy Branch".
+I chose the 'automatic' option.
+Click "Deploy Branch".
+11. Once the building of the app is finished you can click the "view" button to be redirected to the newly deployed site.

 ### Forking repo on GitHub

-I have taken the following from the Sample README from Code Institute for this deployment section. <br>
+_I have taken the following from the Sample README from Code Institute for this deployment section._ <br>

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...